-Extract water, preserve and enjoy: Food is dried in a targeted manner during the drying process.
+Extract water, preserve and enjoy: Dehydrating involves drying food in a targeted manner.

-This extends the shelf life, the flavour becomes more intense - and the possible uses more varied.
+This extends the shelf life, intensifies the flavour - and makes it more versatile.

 You can conjure up delicious dishes from fruit and vegetables, herbs, fish and meat.
-However, the ingredients only have a short shelf life and most require cool, dry storage.
-That can be changed: Dehydrating makes food last longer without additives and loss of nutrients and the lower water content intensifies the flavours.
+However, ingredients only have a short shelf life and most require cool, dry storage.
+This can be changed: Drying makes food last longer in no time without additives and loss of nutrientsand the lower water content intensifies the flavours.
 How does the method work?

-Quite simply: You can dehydrate food by spreading it out on a rack or hanging it and exposing it to warm, dry air.
-The higher the air temperature, the faster the process.
+It's simple: you dehydrate food by spreading it out on a rack or hanging it and exposing it to warm, dry air.
+The higher the air temperature, the quicker the process.
 The optimum residual moisture to prevent the food from spoiling during storage varies from food to food.
 For herbs, for example, the residual moisture is between 5 and 12 per cent.

 Tip: Weigh the dried food before and after drying.
-In this way, you can easily determine the residual moisture of the food.
+This way, you can easily determine the residual moisture of the food.

 Dried fruit as a snack or ingredient for cooking and baking, savoury beef jerky, mushrooms with a longer shelf life - numerous foods are ideal for dehydrating:

-Looking for tips on smart stockpiling?
+Wanted tips for clever stockpiling?
 Simply grow your own vegetables.

-Drying is possible in the oven as well as with special machines or in the air.
-Which method is the best?
+Drying is possible with the oven as well as with special machines or in the air.
+Which method is best?
 You decide:

 Tip: Wash and dry the food thoroughly before dehydrating and cut into thin slices.
-Ideally, these should be less than 0.5 centimetres thick, otherwise they will take considerably longer to dry completely.
-This allows you to achieve optimum, even results.
+Ideally, these should be less than 0.5 centimetres thick, otherwise complete drying will take considerably longer.
+This will give you an optimum, even result.

 The BORA X BO steam oven is your multi-tool for creative cooking projects.